babyfish-ct/jimmer/README.md

     -   Output DTO, used as return for complex queries
     -   Input DTO, used as parameter for complex saves
     -   Specification DTO, used as parameter for complex queries
+    -   Automatically generated DTO types or objects can be directly used by DSL.
+In other words, no standalone DTO solution can be as convenient as the DTOs natively supported by the ORM itself
 -   Query arbitrary graph structures
     -   No "N + 1" problem
     -   Objects at any level can be incomplete